 Nature of Registration

 The parental details are not necessarily final.
 See separately under Family Law in relation to the legislation on the non-marital father.
-See also the section on health in relation to difficult issues surrounding surrogacy, donor sperm and eggs, et cetera.
+See also the section on health in relation to difficult issues surrounding surrogacy, donor sperm and eggs, etc.

 Modern System

-The Civil Registration Act, 2004 was enacted as part of a comprehensive modernisation program.
-It rationalised the procedures for registration for births, stillbirths and death.
+The Civil Registration Act 2004 was enacted as part of a comprehensive modernisation programme.
+It rationalised the procedures for registration of births, stillbirths and deaths.

 The Registrar General was given responsibility for the policy of the civil registration service.
 Responsibility for the management of the service at the local level was assigned to the HSE.
 New registers were established for divorce and civil nullity.
 The procedures in relation to the registration of marriages were streamlined and reformed.